FirestormViewer/phoenix-firestorm/README_BUILD_FIRESTORM_LINUX.txt

 	autobuild build -A64 -c ReleaseFS --no-configure -- --clean	# Clean rebuild autobuild build -A64 -c ReleaseFS -- --package		# Complete a build and package it into a tarball

+When using the --package switch you can set the XZ_DEFAULTS variable to -T0 to use all available CPU cores to create the .tar.xz file.
+This can significantly reduce the time needed to create the archive, but it will use a lot more memory.
+For example:
+	export XZ_DEFAULTS="-T0"
+	autobuild build -A64 -c ReleaseFS_open -- --package

 If you want to build with clang you can call autobuild like this:
    CC=clang CXX=clang++ autobuild configure -A64 -c ReleaseFS